 Light and Sound Show

-Every morning (except Monday) one hour show in English and Hindi, based on India's histroy is organized within the fort.
+Every morning (except Monday) one hour show in English and Hindi, based on India's history is organized within the fort.
 The tickets are available from the fort ticket kiosk or from the Indian Tourism Development Cooperation counter at the Indian Tourism Delhi office.
 The English sessions are at 7.30 pm from November to January, 8.30 pm from February to April and September to October, and at 9 pm from May to August.

-Stroll Chatta Chowk, which is a famous market place near to the Red Fort.
+Stroll through Chatta Chowk, which is a famous market place near to the Red Fort.
 You can buy everything from souvenirs, knickknacks to carpets and fine brass.
-While in Delhi you will obvisouly love to have yummy street food.
+While in Delhi you will obviously love to have yummy street food.
 Try out pani puri and bhel puri from the road side stalls.

 Caper Travel India offers a wide range of Delhi Tour Packages.
 For more details fill up the query form below.

 Get Free Tour Quote